Triage: Sent from PCP office for low hemoglobin

-History of Present Illness: A man in his mid 60’s presents to the ED with two weeks of exertional chest pain and SOB.
+History of Present Illness: A man in his mid 60’s is sent to the ED with two weeks of exertional chest pain and SOB.
 Episodes last about 5 minutes and are relieved by rest.
 He has a history of HTN but denies any other medical problems.
 He does not smoke or drink.
 He saw his doctor recently and had blood work done.
 The hemoglobin came back low at 8 so he was sent to the ER.
-He denies melena or a history of anemia.
+He gets blood work done annually and denies melena or a history of anemia.

 Initial Diagnostic Testing: